santiagotariza/Allele-Finder/README.md

 -   **scripts/:** Contains the modular R scripts for each processing step, enhancing code organization and re-usability.
 -   **input\_\* directories:** Designated for your raw input data files.
 -   **output\* directories:** Automatically created by the program to store intermediate and final processed results.
+-   **db_generation_scripts/** Scripts for a future self-generate db implementation.
+(At the moment builds the whole table but needs to be adapted)

 ## **Installation & Setup (Automated)**